Thank you to those involved in preparing these updates, your efforts are appreciated. If you wish, you can read these updates as a PDF.

 Below is a selection of some of the issues featured in the latest monthly update for Local Groups from Amnesty UK.

-Full details of the latest AIUK monthly Local Groups Update can be seen on the Local Groups page.
+The full latest AIUK monthly Local Groups Update can be read here.

 Individual Giving